home

 In 1968 De Wilde bought the bicycle factory Veeno, which bankrupted and closed in 1967.
 Later in the seventies, using this brand and the names Veenolite, Tors and Vedra, De Wilde again started producing his own bicycles, with inclusion of tandems.
 For export, mainly to Germany, the brands Straaljager and Rocket were used.

 But at this time the main product remained bicycle frames.
-Amongst the clients in the seventies were named brands like Servellen/DCR, Benzo and Valenzo, but also wholesalers with brands like General All-Steel, Armeevo, Royal Granada, Bell-Air, Holland Sport, IJsselmeer, Rezo and Olympic.
+Amongst the clients in the seventies were named brands like Servellen/DCR, Benzo and Velenzo, but also wholesalers with brands like General All-Steel, Armeevo, Royal Granada, Bell-Air, Holland Sport, IJsselmeer, Rezo and Olympic.

 In 1970 J. De Wilde fell ill and his eldest and only remaining son Willem took up the task of managing and leading the firm.
 He decided to move the entire company to Nieuwe Niedorp.
 Here De Wilde had bought a bankrupted company in 1962, to be used as secondary factory.
 Before it’s decline this company had produced bicycles under the name Havrelux with frames bought from De Wilde.